TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 New website
 -----------

+The www.admb-project.org site should be moved to a new host site because of the uncertainty for support from NCEAS.
+Since most commercial internet web sites do not support Plone and python, Wordpress was chosen for to host the website pages.

 The workshop reviewed the new website design and developed text describing expanded roles of the Foundation to help support the TMB activities and embrace alternative approaches to software development.